Raising Awareness to Essential Tremor

-During National Essential Tremor Awareness Month in March, we are drawing awareness to the stereotype of ET and some of the misconceptions about the condition.
+During our 2018 National Essential Tremor Awareness Month campaign in March, we focused on awareness to the stereotype of ET and some of the misconceptions about the condition.
 By providing free awareness month materials, the IETF wants to help people gain a better understanding of what ET is and who it affects.
 We want people to know the role of the IETF, and how we can all connect together to search for a cure for ET.

 Essential tremor doesn’t discriminate.
 More than 10 million toddlers, teens, middle aged adults and the elderly are working hard each day to find ways to manage it .
 And you can be their advocate.
 Make an awareness month donation.
 Hang a free poster in your community.
 Write to your congressional representative or local media.
 If you have ET, share your story and experiences with essential tremor.
 Help us raise awareness.